 Another thing you might want to do is have the sitter over a couple of times while you’re at home, so you can give her an idea of routines, special directions, or just let her and your child get to know each other.

+- You want to make sure that your babysitter understands the house rules.
 Do you want to allow her friends to come over while she’s taking care of your child?
 What about rules for computers, televisions, phones and so on?
 You don’t want to open your cable bill next month and owe $5,376.93 for pay per view movies.

-Also, when time has come to leave your child, make sure that the sitter has emergency numbers, the number to where you will be, and your child’s doctor’s number.
+- Also, when time has come to leave your child, make sure that the sitter has emergency numbers, the number for where you will be, your mobile number, and your child’s doctor’s number.

-Help your new sitter all you can to have a good time together with your baby.
+- Help your new sitter all you can to have a good time together with your baby.
 Rules for how to discipline your baby (if at all depending on age) are also very important.

 Following these tips will help you find the right sitter for your child.
 Keep in mind that safety is the number one issue.
 Check for references, watch her closely when she comes for that first visit with your child, and use your gut instinct.
 If you do these things, finding a sitter should be simple.